ivicanikolicsg/metaheuristics/README.md

 ## Benchmarks

 The code can run for very long time.
-To speed things up, you can change some of the parameters specified in parameters.py and in fitness.py.
+To speed things up, change some of the parameters specified in parameters.py and in fitness.py.
 In particular, you can make the search easier (more feasible) by:
 1. Target lighter versions of the primitives, i.e. smaller state size.
 Check parameters.py for more details.
 2. Target lower security levels.
 Check parameters.py for more details.
 3. Use more cores: THREAD count is defined in fitness.py.